hidfeb/Hidfeb/README.md

 # Moinsen there, I'm Hidfeb
-I'm self-taught teenage developer passionate about backend development and software enginneering
+I'm self-taught teenage developer passionate about backend development, game development and software enginneering

 I'm focusing on mastering C++ and Java (oop) and maybe python